dblock/code.dblock.org/_posts/2013/2013-07-19-evolving-apis-using-grape-api-versioning.markdown

 comments: true
 dblog_post_id: 388
 ---
-I’ve seen two common API versioning strategies in the wild.
+I've seen two common API versioning strategies in the wild.
 The first is to use a single API version and gradually deprecate methods.
 This usually means introducing new API routes, while retiring old ones, and representing the same objects in multiple, versioned, formats.
 Fast forward a few years and you are likely to inherit a significant amount of technical debt.
 The second strategy involves making a clean cut, leaving the version one of the API alone and building a fresh, new, API version two.

 Starting with the Grape 0.6.0 you can have a third alternative: building a new API version incrementally on top of a previous one.
-There’re no hacks involved.
+There are no hacks involved.
 Consider the following trivial API.

 {% highlight ruby %}
 module Acme